io-gui/io/docs/tsdoc/classes/ProtoChain.md

 ▸ **bindFunctions**(`node`): `void`

-Binds all auto-binding functions from the `.functions` list to specified `IoNode` instance.
+Binds all auto-binding functions from the `.functions` array to specified `IoNode`-derived instance.

 #### Parameters